Jorand/nRF24-Esk8-Remote/README.md

 You can find the 3D-models for the remote (STL files) on Thingiverse: https://www.thingiverse.com/thing:2454391 and read more about the project on: https://www.electric-skateboard.builders/t/simple-3d-printed-nrf-remote-arduino-controlled/28543

 I have made a Wiki here on Github, with a few tips and guides on how to build the remote.
 The Wiki can be found here: https://github.com/SolidGeek/nRF24-Esk8-Remote/wiki

+## What I added so far

+**!
+Important :** this code is still developing, you can test it under your own responsibility.
+Stay safe !

+- Add UART option (saved in EEPROM) in the receiver for sending throttle value and make this option editable from the settings of the remote
+- Set Radio channel to 108 (Above most WiFi frequencies) to avoid interference
+- Improve the management of the dead zone and add it in remote settings (very useful for joystick user)
+- Add reverse throttle setting in the remote
+- Make Trigger Mode setting "Killswitch" and "data toggle" working
+- Fix battery voltage